UPPMAX/programming_formalisms/docs/algorithms/function_design.md

 - `align_seqs`, `align_sequences`, `align_dna_sequences`, `align_dna_seqs`,
   `calc_aligned_seqs`, `get_aligned_seqs`
-- you answer that ...
+- your answer that
-    1. starts with a verb
+    - starts with a verb
-    1. is as English as possible
+    - is as English as possible
-    1. only uses common abbreviations
+    - only uses common abbreviations

 ## A good function has a clear name